esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ```python
 print(output.last_hidden_state.shape)
 ```
-`torch.Size([1, 21, 768])`
+`torch.Size([1, 7, 768])`

-When we print the shape of this field, we obtain again a Pytorch Tensor `torch.Size([1, 21, 768])`: the first dimension is the batch size, the second is the number of tokens (we have 21 tokens for this example as seen before), and the third, the dimensionality of the vectors.
+When we print the shape of this field, we obtain again a Pytorch Tensor: `torch.Size([1, 7, 768])`.
+This time, the first dimension is the batch size, the second is the number of tokens (we have 7 tokens for this example as seen before), and the third, the dimensionality of the vectors.
 In the case of BERT-base each token vector always has a shape of 768.
-As opposed to the previous tensor, each of the 21 tokens are not just one integer anymore, but a whole vector of weights, hence the 3-dimensionality of the tensor.
+As opposed to the previous tensor, each of the 7 tokens are not just one integer anymore, but a whole vector of weights, hence the 3-dimensionality of the tensor.

 ::: callout